Opel Ascona: Chevrolet Monza

-In Brazil, the Ascona C was sold from May 1982 until 1996 as the Chevrolet Monza.
+In Brazil, the Ascona C was sold from May 1982 until August 1996 as the Chevrolet Monza.
 Chevrolet did not use the Ascona brand because the Spanish and Portuguese word "asco" means "disgust, repugnance".
 Instead, it was named after the famous Italian circuit.

 It was originally only available as a three-door hatchback, a body style unique to Latin America.
-However, two and four-door sedans appeared in March 1983.
-GM do Brasil also considered offering the Monza as a station wagon, and produced two full-size clay models, one with five doors and one with three doors, with a similar rear to the Holden Camira in Australia, which was also used as the basis of the Vauxhall Cavalier in the UK, but it never entered into production.
-However, Envemo began converting the four-door Monza sedan into a station wagon called the Camping, although it retained the rear doors and taillights of the sedan.
-Envemo also converted the two-door Monza sedan into a convertible.
-In 1989 the slow-selling liftback was discontinued, leaving only the two- and four-door three-box sedans.
+However, two and four-door saloons appeared in March 1983.
+GM do Brasil also considered offering the Monza as an estate car, and produced two full-size clay models, one with five doors and one with three doors, with a similar rear to the Holden Camira in Australia, which was also used as the basis of the Vauxhall Cavalier in the UK, but it never entered into production.
+However, Envemo began converting the four-door Monza saloon into an estate called the Camping, although it retained the rear doors and taillights of the saloon.
+Envemo also converted the two-door Monza saloon into a convertible.
+In 1989 the slow-selling liftback was discontinued, leaving only the two- and four-door three-box saloons.

-Originally it was available with either a 1.6 or a 1.8 engine with 75 or 84 PS.
+Originally it was available with either a 1.6- or 1.8-litre engine with 75 or 84 PS.
 These were changed to more powerful 1.8 and 2.0s in 1986.

 The Monza received a number of facelifts, the last one bringing its looks in line with those of current European GM products, with new fenders front and rear to accommodate new head and taillights.
 Diesel versions were available for export markets, most notably Uruguay and Argentina, powered by Isuzu's 4EC1 engine.

-The Monza first went on sale in Colombia in 1985 in a 4-door sedan body style, assembled locally by GM Colmotores.
-In Colombia, a top of the line sedan version was sold from 1987 to 1992 as the Monza Classic with a three-speed automatic transmission.
+The Monza first went on sale in Colombia in 1985 in a 4-door saloon body style, assembled locally by GM Colmotores.
+In Colombia, a top of the line saloon version was sold from 1987 to 1992 as the Monza Classic with a three-speed automatic transmission.
 In Venezuela it was assembled and sold from 1985 to 1990.
 Originally it was equipped with a carbureted 1.8-litre engine, but this was later replaced with a fuel-injected 2-litre unit.